 Regional banks play a vital role in the US financial ecosystem.
 But these days, they’re playing from behind—at least when it comes to their IT infrastructure.
-For these banks, modernizing onto cloud-based platforms is an important technology solution that can help level the playing field.
+One key area that constrains them is cloud and technology infrastructure.
 How can regional banking institutions evolve their technology to compete with industry heavyweights?

 The cloud infrastructure challenge

-Economies of scale and standardization of commodity services are a key success factors in IT.
-The largest firms can drive scale efficiencies with their IT infrastructure, but even large-scale banks are turning to cloud service providers.
-The gap between national and regional banking technology scale and responsiveness was brutally exposed recently with the rollout of the federal Paycheck Protection Program.
+Economies of scale and standardization of commodity services are a key success factor in IT.
+The largest firms can drive scale efficiencies with their IT infrastructure.
+But when it comes to IT migration, even large-scale banking institutions are turning to cloud service providers.
+This gap between national and regional banking technology was brutally exposed recently with the rollout of the federal Paycheck Protection Program.
 Many banks were challenged to meet the swell of incoming applications.
 But smaller banks fared worse, since many lack the modern technology and staff to manage surges in demand.

 If scale, critical mass, and standardization are key to tech efficiency, then regional banks have a number of built-in constraints that have resulted in the status quo.